Sleezly/FluxWindowsService/README.md

 # Enable Hue Dimmer Swtich Scene Adjustments

-- To enable Scenes to be updated, we opt-in by including the word "flux" and "switch" somewhere in the scene.
+- To enable Scenes to be updated, we opt-in by including the word "flux" and "switch" somewhere in the name of each scene

   Example: "Switch Flux Lamp Master Bedroom" attached to a Master Bedroom Hue Dimmer will turn the lights on at Flux temperature.